More Uses for Oui Yogurt Jars

 Polka Dot Frosted Oui Yogurt Jars

 This is such a pretty frosted jar and can be changed up with different decorations for almost any holiday or occasion.
 Imagine these pretty jars decorating a wedding reception!
-Change up the bows to match or coordinate with your wedding colors and it will fit in perfectly!
+Change up the bows to match or coordinate with your wedding colors and they will fit in perfectly!

 (We are an Amazon affiliate and may receive a small percentage of any sales through the links on this page at no cost to you.
 Thanks for supporting this website!)